Skip to main content

 For beginners, the way Revolut presents this sort of information is accessible enough to meet investment goals, with valuable functionalities such as price alerts, “add to your favourites” and limit orders, increasing the platform’s attractiveness and ease of use even more.

-5. Products and Markets
+Products and markets

 For clients with less money to invest, the ability to buy fractional shares may be something worth considering.
 However, we wouldn’t recommend investing large amounts due to security reasons (more about this in “safety”).